IvarNilsson/Snake_VHDL/README.md

 There are still some features that would be nice to implement, one of which is to make the apple not able to be placed wherever there is a snake segment.
 This could probably be done without too much hassle, but it would make the `random_number_PRNG` a bit more complicated.

 Another issue is the artifacts created in the `vga_controller`.
 It should not be too complicated, but I have not been able to fix it yet.

+It would also be good to continue work on the test-benches and create some automatic tests.